MrRakeshRaj/hootboard-weather-app/README.md

 - Upon opening the application, the user is presented with the current weather conditions for their current location.
 - The user can search for weather information by entering a location in the search bar and pressing Enter or clicking the search button.
 - The application fetches the weather data from the API and displays the current conditions.
+- the user cab return to the search using back arrow button.

 ## API